47 tools available in single-command and interactive REPL modes — no LLM subscription required for direct tool invocation.

 |---|---|

-show-context | Show current product, template, and table selection |
+show-context | Show the active product, template, and table selection |

-list-tables | List all tables in the current template |
+list-tables | List all table names in the current template |

 list-templates | List all templates in the current product |